Here's my advice for getting started with the Connectome Workbench:

 - First, go through my tutorial on getting started with Workbench: it describes downloading Workbench, starting it, loading images, and viewing overlay and underlay images.

-- This tutorial introduces wb_command, and shows how to use it to create a surface file from a volumetric NIfTI.
+- This tutorial introduces wb_command, and shows how to use it to create a surface file from a volumetric NIfTI (for quick-viewing purposes, not for further analysis).

 - Read my summary of the different file types.

-- Try the official Workbench tutorial (or at least look at the manual to get an idea of the possibilities).
+- Try the official Workbench tutorial (or at least look through the manual to get an idea of the possibilities).

 - Look at my post on using the Workbench with volumetric images.